Do you buy guitars from the Australian public?

 Can I come and look at the collection?

-Generally, no. The vintage collection is kept in secure storage.
+Generally, no, sometimes, yes.
+The vintage collection is kept in secure storage.
 Given our online business model for viewing, selection and shipping, we act as the hands, eyes and ears for our customers to fully describe the instrument prior to purchase.
 We can organise a detailed inspection during the purchase process to demonstrate the originality of the piece as described.

 Where are your vintage guitars located?